rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 The out-of-the-box version of this template will render the `TitleFieldTemplate` with a generated id, if there is a `title` otherwise nothing is rendered.
 If you want a different behavior for the rendering of the title of an array field, you can customize this template.
-If you want a different behavior for the rendering of ALL titles in th `Form`, see [TitleFieldTemplate](#titlefieldtemplate)
+If you want a different behavior for the rendering of ALL titles in the `Form`, see [TitleFieldTemplate](#titlefieldtemplate)

 ```tsx
 import { ArrayFieldTitleTemplateProps } from "@rjsf/utils";